barebox/barebox/Documentation/user/devicetree.rst

 It is important to know that these commands always work on the internal devicetree.
-If you modify the internal devicetree to influence the behaviour of a Kernel booted later, make sure that you start the kernel with the internal devicetree (i.e. don't pass a devicetree to the :ref:`command_bootm` command).
-If you wish to use another devicetree than the internal devicetree for starting the Kernel, you can exchange the internal devicetree during runtime:
+If you modify the internal devicetree to influence the behaviour of a kernel booted later, make sure that you start the kernel with the internal devicetree (i.e. don't pass a devicetree to the :ref:`command_bootm` command).
+If you wish to use another devicetree than the internal devicetree for starting the kernel, you can exchange the internal devicetree during runtime using the :ref:`command_oftree` command:

 .. code-block:: sh